ademolaidowu/meme-generator/README.md

 ## ➡️ Description
-This is an app for genenrating memes built in react<br>
+This is an app for generating memes built in react<br>
 Built this app while learning react for web development<br>

 The app is able to generate memes with text distributed at the top and bottom